 A bid bond guarantees that the bonding company (“surety”) will provide a performance and payment bond on behalf of the principal once the principal is awarded the contract.
 A claim can be filed against the surety if they refuse to write the performance bond.

-Performance Bond – A performance bond is the surety bond that is used once the contract is awarded.
+A performance bond is the surety bond that is used once the contract is awarded.
 A performance bond protects the owner from financial loss in the event that the contractor fails to perform the contract in accordance with its terms and conditions.
 Most performance bonds include a provision that covers workmanship of the project for one year after completion.
-A performance bond is typically included with a payment bond as part of the P&P bond being provided.
+A performance bond usually includes a payment bond as part of the P&P bond being provided.

 Payment Bond – A payment bond, also known as a material and labor bond, protects certain specified tiers of subcontractors, material suppliers, and laborers against the contractor not paying.
 In general, these claimants have a tendency to look to get paid directly by the surety company pursuant to the terms of the payment bond.

 What does the term “bond” really mean?
 Unfortunately, there are a lot of bonds out there – from surety bonds to treasury bonds to other bonds, James Bonds.
 This is a simple explanation of a surety bond.
 A guarantee bond or surety is a promise to pay someone, called the obligee, a specific dollar amount if someone else, called the principal, fails to comply with some commitment.
 These commitments are typically something that is specified in a contract and are especially common in construction contracts.
 The surety bond safeguards the obligee against losses arising from the principal's failure to comply with the commitment.

 Parties to a Surety Bond